KPop Demon Hunters: Development

-Maggie Kang first pitched the idea that eventually became KPop Demon Hunters to Aron Warner in 2018, while he was working on the production of Wish Dragon (2021) for Sony Pictures Animation.
-In March 2021, the film, under the working title K-Pop: Demon Hunters, was announced to be underway at Sony.
-Kang and Chris Appelhans would direct with writing duo Hannah McMechan and Danya Jimenez writing the script, with Warner and Michelle L. M. Wong serving as producers.
-Mingjue Helen Chen and Ami Thompson were also announced as production designer and art director, respectively.
+Director Maggie Kang first pitched the idea that eventually became KPop Demon Hunters to film producer Aron Warner in 2018, during which period he was working on Wish Dragon (2021) for Sony Pictures Animation.
+Development on the film began that same year, and on March 8, 2021, Sony publicly announced the film, under the working title K-Pop: Demon Hunters.
+Kang and Chris Appelhans would direct from a script by Hannah McMechan and Danya Jimenez, and Warner and Michelle L. M. Wong would serve as producers.
+Mingjue Helen Chen and Ami Thompson were announced as production designer and art director, respectively.

-It was conceived by Kang who wanted to make a film utilizing Korean culture; she "delved into mythology and demonology for something that could be visually unique" compared to mainstream media.
-She also called the film her "love letter to K-pop" and to her Korean background.
+To distinguish its visual style from contemporary animated features, Kang based the film on Korean mythology and shamanism.
+She called the film her "love letter to K-pop" and to her Korean background.
 Kang explained that when developing the history of the demon hunters, they decided to play into Korean shamanism, and specifically the historical usage of song and dance as part of the rituals of Korean shaman women.
-On character design, Kang highlighted wanting to differentiate the main characters from "Marvel female superheroes that were just sexy and cool and badass" and instead combine those elements with "girls who had potbellies and burped and were crass and silly and fun".
-She was also influenced by the films of Bong Joon Ho, which combine multiple different tones in a way that, to Kang, gives a feeling of animation to them.
-She and Appelhans specifically cited Bong's monster movie, The Host (2006), as an inspiration for blending genres and moods.
-Appelhans later came on board after Kang told him her initial ideas for the film; he planned to take a long break after having directed Wish Dragon (2021).
-He stated that he "always wanted to do a film about the power of music—to unite, bring joy, build community."
-McMechan and Jimenez were approached to screenwrite for the film by Nicole Perlman; speaking to Variety, McMechan explained that though the two "had never done animation before, and we didn't know anything about K-pop", they were "exactly what [co-director] Maggie [Kang] had been looking for, with our friendship and us being young girls".
+On character design, Kang said she wanted to differentiate the main characters from "Marvel female superheroes that were just sexy and cool and badass" and instead combine those elements with "girls who had potbellies and burped and were crass and silly and fun".
+She was also influenced by the films of Bong Joon Ho, which she said would combine multiple tones in a way that evokes animation.
+She and Appelhans cited Bong's monster movie The Host (2006) as an inspiration for blending genres and moods.
+Appelhans had planned to take a long break after directing Wish Dragon, but came on board after Kang told him her initial ideas.
+He said that he "always wanted to do a film about the power of music—to unite, bring joy, build community".
+McMechan and Jimenez were approached to write by Nicole Perlman; McMechan told Variety that though the two "had never done animation before, and we didn't know anything about K-pop", they were "exactly what [co-director] Maggie [Kang] had been looking for, with our friendship and us being young girls".